Retirement Party Speech: Say Farewell with humor and class

 The all-important conclusion – Think carefully about your final sentences and then spend some extra time practicing them so that you can deliver your conclusion flawlessly and looking at your audience.
 Your ending should be upbeat and appreciative.
 A winning technique is to close your speech with some remarks that hark back to your opening attention-getter because that imparts a sense of unity and completion.

-Be sure to practice your speech out loud, especially the opening and closing, so you'll be comfortable and find out about any problem phrases that are difficult to say in time to reword them.
-The more you practice, the more you will be able to speak from the heart when it's time to say goodbye to your colleagues.
+Be sure to practice your speech out loud, especially the opening and closing, so you'll be comfortable and find out about any problem phrases that are clear in your mind but become tongue-twisters when you speak them.

 Good luck and congratulations on reaching this momentous milestone!